 Looking for Cool, Cheap Kids Crafts?

-Kids Crafts: Cheap and Easy Homemade Balloon Bowl
+Craft Ideas for Kids: Cheap and Easy Homemade Balloon Bowl

 You likely even have these supplies at home.
 You get a colorful dish that makes a great decoration, and your child will be so proud to have helped make it.